OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 *   **Intel CPUs**: Must support **VT-d**.
 *   **AMD CPUs**: Must support **AMD-Vi**.

-This feature must be enabled in your server's BIOS/UEFI.
-Please consult your hardware vendor's documentation for instructions.
+You must enable this feature in your server's BIOS/UEFI.
+Refer to your hardware vendor's documentation for instructions.

 ### Kernel Configuration (Manual Step)